Forest Park fire: Firefighters battle blaze at home

 FOREST PARK, Ill.
-(WLS) -- Firefighters are at the scene of a large fire at a home in Forest Park.
+(WLS) -- Firefighters battled a blaze at a Forest Park home Thursday afternoon.

 The fire started shortly before 5:45 at a home in the 1100-block of Elgin Avenue.